kantoniak/bhl-2021-04/README.md

     <a href="readme/sensors-schematic.svg"><img src="readme/sensors-schematic.svg" width="400" /></a>
 </p>

-A single beam interruption sensor detects an event of entering or exiting the room, but doesn't distinguish between the two types.
+A single beam interruption sensor (not in the photo) detects an event of entering or exiting the room, but doesn't distinguish between the two types.
 It relies on the pair of ultrasound sensors to decide wheter an exit or an enter event occured.

 The beam sensor requires a power pin, a ground pin and a GPIO pin.